Reading time: 5 minutes

 2degrees

-This carrier gives you more options in terms of pre-paid data plans.
-2degrees packages range from NZ$9 of 150MB data to NZ$49 of 10GB data.
+This carrier gives you even more options in terms of pre-paid data plans.
+2degrees packages range from NZ$8 of 150MB data to NZ$60 of 10GB data.

-Vodafone’s prepaid plans are customisable so they can fit perfectly into your travel itinerary.
-When you visit the site, you can toggle through various amounts of data, talk time and texts.
-For example, you can do 750MB data, with 150 minutes of talking and unlimited texts all for NZ$19.
+One New Zealand (formerly Vodafone) offers a variety of flexible, customizable prepaid plans that can fit perfectly into your travel itinerary.
+You can toggle through various amounts of data, talk time, and texts.
+For example, you can do 1.75GB of data, with 100 minutes of talking and unlimited texts all for NZ$22.

 Where can I buy a SIM card?

-Your best bet is to pick one up once you’ve landed at the airport.
-This way, you won’t be left nervously waiting for it to arrive in the post in time for you to fly out if bought online – though this is still an option if you give yourself enough time.
-It’s not really a great idea to buy a SIM card for New Zealand travel when in Australia, as you never can tell whether or not it will work properly once you arrive – or that the lower rates will apply.
+Your best bet is to pick one up once you've landed at the airport.
+This way, you won't be left nervously waiting for it to arrive before you fly out if you bought it online – though this is still an option if you give yourself enough time.
+But it’s not a great idea to buy a SIM card for New Zealand travel when in Australia, as it’s hard to know whether it will work properly once you get there – or that the lower rates will apply.

 What's the network coverage like in New Zealand?